Handling Unwanted Advice

 Regardless of the advice, it is your baby, and in the end, you will raise your child the way that you think best.
 So it’s rarely worth creating a war over a well-meaning person’s comments.
 You can respond to unwanted advice in a variety of ways:

-Listen first
+Listen First

-It’s natural to be defensive if you feel that someone is judging you; but chances are you are not being criticized; rather, the other person is sharing what they feel to be valuable insight.
+It’s natural to be defensive if you feel that someone is judging you; but chances are you are not being criticized; rather, the other person is sharing what they feel to be a valuable insight.
 Try to listen - you may just learn something valuable.

 Disregard

 If you know that there is no convincing the other person to change her mind, simply smile, nod, and make a non-committal response, such as, “Interesting!”
-Then go about your own business...your way.
+Then go about your own business... your way.

 Agree